tysonhunsberger-byte/ambiance/README.md

   into a cache directory on demand, and exposed through Python wrappers.
 - **In-app launcher** – Provide paths to third-party executables and run them from the External Apps Workbench, capturing stdout/stderr without leaving the UI.
+- **External workspace bubbles** – Register zipped web UIs or extracted tool folders and interact with them inside the External App Desktop that lives beneath the main Noisetown canvas.
 - **Procedural audio sources** – Sine waves, noise beds, Modalys resonators, and Praat-inspired vocal timbres.
 - **Signal processing effects** – Reverb, ping-pong delay, and low-pass filtering.